Baavanes/EDABK_SNN_CIM/README.md

 # EDABK_SNN_CIM

-> This project, submitted to **The NVM Innovation Contest**, introduces a Neurosynaptic Core for hand gesture recognition.
+> This Project, submitted to **The NVM Innovation Contest**, introduces a Neurosynaptic Core for hand gesture recognition.
 The design is based on a hybrid Artificial and Spiking Neural Network architecture and integrates the ReRAM-based NVM IP from BM Labs with the ChipFoundry Caravel SoC Platform.

 ## Contributors